House members introduce bill to stabilize Metro funding

 Connolly said the bill has built-in safeguards to ensure the money would be spent wisely.
 Metro’s Inspector General’s Office would receive 7 percent of the funding each year, starting with $10.5 million in the first year and growing to $14 million by the 10th year.

 Connolly said the money would give the office more power to hold Metro accountable and to investigate its spending, decisions and any possible conflicts of interest.
-The act also requires Metro to leave budget, contract and hiring decisions for the Inspector General’s Office to the Inspector General without interference from Metro’s general manager or board.
+The act also requires Metro to leave budget, contract and hiring decisions for the Inspector General’s Office to the inspector general without interference from Metro’s general manager or board.
 It allows the inspector general to obtain independent legal advice from attorneys who do not work for other Metro divisions or departments.

 The act adds conditions on when the Metro board can fire an inspector general, ensuring members won’t do so to protect themselves from investigation.
 The bill also seeks to protect the reforms Metro board members added to their code of ethics in 2019 by requiring board members to consult with the inspector general before making changes.